Levi Addison Ault

 Levi Addison Ault (November 1851 – February 1930) was a Canadian-born American businessman and bureaucrat whose career was closely associated with the city of Cincinnati, Ohio, where he earned the nickname "Father of Cincinnati's parks".

 Biography

-Born in Mille Roches, Ontario, to a successful Franco-Ontarian fabric manufacturer, Ault moved to Wisconsin in his teens, where he worked as a bookkeeper.
+Born in Mille Roches, Province of Canada to a successful fabric manufacturer, Ault moved to Wisconsin in his teens, where he worked as a bookkeeper.
 In 1876, he moved to Cincinnati and took a job as a lampblack salesman.